 The Undertones of Silver Strand

-You will hear from some experts that colour is NOT subjective.
-And they’re right, the colour itself is NOT subjective, but how it LOOKS is HUGELY subjective based on who’s looking at it!
+You will hear from some experts that color is NOT subjective.
+And they’re right, the color itself is NOT subjective, but how it LOOKS is HUGELY subjective based on who’s looking at it!
 For example, my Mom walked into our bedroom and said, ‘oooh, what a beautiful gray-green’.
 I see a bit of blue, but really, I see mostly green.’
-I asked Tim what colour HE thought it was (you guys KNOW what a chatter-box he is…) and he said, ‘blue-green’.
+I asked Tim what color HE thought it was (you guys KNOW what a chatter-box he is…) and he said, ‘blue-green’.
 Thanks for comin’ out Tim.
 When I walked in, I saw a gray-blue with a wee wink o’ green – so really, the OPPOSITE of my Mom.
 As I said, it’s a ninja.

 You can also expect a big shift depending on your exposure, the time of day, your furnishings AND the interior lighting.

-Check out Silver Strand in this photo, the colour surfaced considerably…
+Check out Silver Strand in this photo, the color surfaced considerably…

 And in the master bathroom (which happens to be east-facing), look at how grayed-out it looked…

 And on a sunny morning, look at the reflection in the mirror – GREEN!
 Stuff like this excites me to no end (I’m easily excitable though…).

-So, I’ll say it again and forever and ever amen – paint colours are TOTALLY subjective.
+So, I’ll say it again and forever and ever amen – paint colors are TOTALLY subjective.